 The live karaoke band and digital caricature artists also kept the energy grooving in the background throughout the evening, and several customers and Trello team members sang their hearts out to hits from Bruno Mars, Queen, and NSYNC.

 And finally, the week ended with Bash–the annual end-of-Team party thrown by Atlassian which featured live professional performances including a BMX stunt show, an amazing band that took us through hit songs from the 70s through the early 2010s, and ballroom dance performances.

 Still Feeling Some FOMO From Missing Team '22?

 This was my first time in attendance, and I can say hands down, it was one of the most memorable experiences that I will have in my professional career.
-By Day 3 of Team ‘22 my fellow Trello booth staffers and myself were running on fumes, but the opportunity to connect with our Trello customers in person and discuss transformative workflow tips, brainstorm ideas for future features, and hear direct product feedback was unparalleled.
+By Day 3 of Team '22 my fellow Trello booth staffers and I were running on fumes, but the opportunity to connect with our Trello customers in person, discuss transformative workflow tips, brainstorm ideas for future product features, and hear direct product feedback was unparalleled.